 National Gallery - Read Before You Visit

-Buildings and Exhibitions of Prague National Gallery
+Buildings and Exhibitions of the Prague National Gallery

-An important thing to know about The National Gallery is that it's exhibitions are located in multiple buildings which are located in different parts of Prague.
+An important thing to know about The National Gallery is that its exhibitions are located in multiple buildings, which are located in different parts of Prague.
 Here is a quick overview of which artworks are located in which building.

-• Trade Fair Palace or Veletrzni Palac is one of the largest functionalist architectural examples in the country.
+- Trade Fair Palace or Veletrzni Palac is one of the largest functionalist architectural examples in the country.
 The palace was finished in 1928, but only in the late '90s became a seat of the Prague National Gallery.
 If you are looking for an art gallery to spend the whole day in, definitely visit the Trade Fair Palace!
 Permanent exhibitions: "1796–1918: Art of the Long Century", "1918-1938: The First Czechoslovak Republic", "1930-present: Czech modern art."

-• Kinsky Palace is a Baroque building located on the Old Town Square.
+- Kinsky Palace is a Baroque building located on the Old Town Square.
 It has temporary exhibitions only, so we recommend visiting the National Gallery's official website beforehand.

-• The convent of St. Agnes of Bohemia is the oldest Gothic structure in the city.
+- The convent of St. Agnes of Bohemia is the oldest Gothic structure in the city.
 Unfortunately, it doesn't get half of the tourist attention that it deserves.
 It has the best collection of Medieval art of 1200-1550 in its permanent exhibition and even an app that allows you to see all the secrets of these centuries-old paintings!

 Our Local Guide Tip

-• People younger than 27 years old also get a free entrance!
+- People younger than 27 years old also get a free entrance!

-• Want to admire works of art without leaving your bed?
+- Want to admire works of art without leaving your bed?
 No problem!
-2,000 art objects were already turned into their digital form in the Prague National Gallery's online collection
+2,000 art objects were already turned into their digital form in the Prague National Gallery's online collection.

-You will see the original paintings of Albrecht Dürer, Vincent van Gogh, Paul Gauguin, Paul Cézanne, Edvard Munch, Pablo Picasso as well as Czech artists – Václav Hollar, Josef Václav Myslbek, Toyen, Jan Preisler, František Kupka, Zdenìk Sýkora and Adriena Šimotová.
+You will see the original paintings of Albrecht Dürer, Vincent van Gogh, Paul Gauguin, Paul Cézanne, Edvard Munch, Pablo Picasso, as well as Czech artists – Václav Hollar, Josef Václav Myslbek, Toyen, Jan Preisler, František Kupka, Zdenìk Sýkora and Adriena Šimotová.

 Tickets and opening hours of the Prague National Gallery

-• All of the above-mentioned buildings are opened on Tue, Thu, Fri, Sat, Sun: 10.00–18.00 and Wed: 10.00–20.00.
+- All of the above-mentioned buildings are open on Tue, Thu, Fri, Sat, Sun: 10.00–18.00 and Wed: 10.00–20.00.

 Learn about the Prague National Museum.